senjinthedragon/SillyTavern-Discord-Connector/README.md

 > If you use `off` or `status` mode for reactions, run `/mood` any time you want to post the current expression image in chat.

 > [!NOTE]
 > Commands marked as supporting live autocomplete show a dropdown of matching names or keywords as you type.
-Character and group lists are sorted alphabetically and refresh every 60 seconds, so a character or group added in SillyTavern's UI may take up to a minute to appear in the dropdown. `/mood` and `/charimage` autocomplete with the members of your active group, or your solo character's name if you're in a solo chat.
+Character and group lists are sorted alphabetically and refresh every 60 seconds, so a character or group added in SillyTavern's UI may take up to a minute to appear in the dropdown. `/mood` and `/charimage` autocomplete with the members of your active group, or your solo character's name if you're in a solo chat. `/persona` autocompletes with the personas you have defined in SillyTavern — you can also type a name that isn't in the list to create a temporary persona on the fly.
 Chat history shows your most recent chats first and updates immediately after any `/newchat` or switch command issued through the bot.
 >
 > Numbered shortcuts (`/switchchar_3`, `/switchgroup_2`, `/switchchat_1` etc.) are not registered as slash commands because the number of entries varies for everyone.
 Type them as plain text messages - they work exactly the same way.